Develop, test, and validate embedded code

-A specialized PIL Block serves as the interface between simulation model and embedded processor.
-We also provide a collection of high-fidelity peripheral models to accurately model the behavior of advanced MCU periphals such as ADC, PWM and Capture modules.
+A specialized PIL Block is the interface between the simulation model and the embedded processor.
+We also provide a collection of high-fidelity peripheral models to accurately model the behavior of advanced MCU peripherals such as ADC, PWM, and Capture modules.

-Included with the PLECS PIL package are PIL Framework libraries with support for embedded processor families used in power conversion applications.
-Several communication interfaces are supported by the frameworks and by PLECS to efficiently link the processor with the circuit simulator.
+The PLECS PIL package includes PIL Framework libraries with support for embedded processor families used in power conversion applications.
+Several communication interfaces are supported by the frameworks and by PLECS to link the processor with the circuit simulator efficiently.

 Currently, the PLECS PIL package offers support for the following MCUs :

-- TI C2000 Family (including latest Delfino dual-core processors)
+TI C2000 Family (including the latest Delfino dual-core processors)